-Explicit and Systematic Instruction to Support Fraction Understanding.
-Shin and Bryant (2015) used previous research on evidence-based mathematics interventions (c.f., Gersten et al., 2009) to examine seventeen studies focused specifically on fractions across elementary, middle, and high school grades.
-Findings from these studies provide evidence that incorporating explicit and systematic instructional practices, using multiple representations, using heuristic strategies, and providing students with experience solving real-world problems significantly improved students' with MLD fractions knowledge.
-Not all fraction outcomes (e.g., procedural fluency, problem solving) were equally enhanced by these intervention approaches.
+Explicit and systematic instruction to support fraction understanding.
+Shin and Bryant (2015) used previous research on evidence-based mathematics interventions (cf. Gersten et al., 2009) to examine 17 studies focused specifically on fractions across elementary, middle, and high school grades.
+Findings from these studies provide evidence that incorporating explicit and systematic instructional practices, using multiple representations, using heuristic strategies, and providing students with experience solving real-world problems significantly improved students with MLD fractions knowledge.
+Not all fraction outcomes (e.g., procedural fluency, problem-solving) were equally enhanced by these intervention approaches.

 Additional research syntheses have extended these initial findings.
-In elementary contexts (grades K-6), Roesslein and Codding (2019) reviewed twelve articles to better understand the intervention components and outcomes on students' fraction understanding.
-Of the twelve studies reviewed, all incorporated multi-component interventions that included a range and sequence of examples, and most included explicit and systematic instruction, multiple representations, and student verbalizations.
+In elementary contexts (Grades K-6), Roesslein and Codding (2019) reviewed 12 articles to better understand the intervention components and outcomes on students' fraction understanding.
+Of the 12 studies reviewed, all incorporated multicomponent interventions that included a range and sequence of examples, and most included explicit and systematic instruction, multiple representations, and student verbalizations.
 About half used contextual problems and strategy instruction.
-When examining the outcomes on students' fraction understanding, large effect sizes were observed for word problem solving and computation, medium effect sizes for students understanding of equivalence and magnitude, and negligible effects sizes for distal measures.
+When examining the outcomes on students' fraction understanding, large effect sizes were observed for word problem-solving and computation, medium effect sizes for students understanding of equivalence and magnitude, and negligible effect sizes for distal measures.
 Variability was observed across studies when examining generalized fraction outcomes.

-Similarly, Hwang et al. (2019) examined 22 studies and noted that interventions with multiple representations produced positive outcomes for students with MLD in conceptual knowledge, procedural fluency, and contextually-based problems.
+Similarly, Hwang et al. (2019) examined 22 studies and noted that interventions with multiple representations produced positive outcomes for students with MLD in conceptual knowledge, procedural fluency, and contextually based problems.

-Multiple Representation Benefit Students with MLD.
-Recent research has provided more evidence on the role of using multiple representation, including concrete and visual representations in teaching fractions to students with MLD.
+Multiple representation benefit students with MLD.
+Recent research has provided more evidence on the role of using multiple representations, including concrete and visual representations in teaching fractions to students with MLD.
 Area models, number lines, and other visual representations can be used to build students' conceptual knowledge and procedural fluency (Siegler et al., 2010).
-In a small-scale study with fifth-grade students, Flores et al. (2018) integrated area and length models of fractions and abstract notation into students' tier two intervention.
-The intervention was delivered via small groups and used explicit and systematic instruction.
-Positive growth was observed.
+In a small-scale study with Grade 5 students, Flores et al. (2018) integrated area and length models of fractions and abstract notation into students' Tier 2 intervention.
+The intervention was delivered via small groups and used explicit and systematic instructions-positive growth was observed.